Get assessed by a physiotherapist

 Treatment of bunions

-The self-help measures above will help ease the symptoms of a bunion but they won’t stop your bunion from getting worse over time.
+The self-help measures above will help to ease the symptoms of a bunion, but they won’t stop your bunion from getting worse over time.
 If your bunion causes severe pain, only an operation can correct it.

 Medicines

-You can take over-the-counter painkillers such as paracetamol or ibuprofen to help ease any pain and swelling caused by a bunion.
+You can take over-the-counter painkillers such as paracetamol or ibuprofen, to ease any pain and swelling caused by a bunion.
 Always read the patient information leaflet that comes with your medicine.
 If you have any questions, ask a pharmacist for advice.

 If your bunion is caused by arthritis, a GP may recommend you have a steroid injection into your toe joint.
 This may also be an option if you don’t have arthritis but your bunion is red and swollen (inflamed).